 GENERAL FINDINGS

-For purposes of this Order, the term “Discharger” includes the landowner or anyone else, if not the landowner, implementing or proposing to implement vegetation or sediment management activities in waters of the state and riparian areas.
+For purposes of this Order, the term “Discharger” includes the landowner and anyone else, if not the landowner, implementing or proposing to implement vegetation or sediment management activities in surface waters of the state and riparian areas.

 Section 13260(a) of the California Water Code requires that any person discharging waste or proposing to discharge waste within any region, other than to a community sewer system, that could affect the quality of the waters of the state, shall file a ROWD.
-The discharge of cut vegetation and disturbed sediment resulting from Project activities constitutes a discharge of waste that could affect the quality of waters of the state, as described in Order Finding III.A.7.
+The discharge of cut vegetation and disturbed sediment resulting from project activities constitutes a discharge of waste that could affect the quality of waters of the state, as described in Order Finding III.A.7.

+This General Order covers activities for which no Notice of Intent (NOI) is required to be filed.
+The Central Coast Water Board may prescribe requirements although no discharge report has been filed (California Water Code section 13263(d)).

 California Water Code section 13263(a) requires that waste discharge requirements be prescribed as to the nature of any proposed discharge, existing discharge, or material change in an existing discharge.
 Such waste discharge requirements must implement any relevant water quality control plans, taking into consideration beneficial uses to be protected, the water quality objectives reasonably required for those purposes, other waste discharges, the need to prevent nuisance, and the provisions of section 13241 of the California Water Code.
 Waters of the state means any surface water or groundwater, including saline waters, within the boundaries of the state.